leosac/access-control/src/core/remote_control.md

 If not set, only modules list (and their configuration) would be synchronised.
 If set to `1`, the general configuration will also be synchronized (honoring `sync_from` and `sync_dest` TODO).

+Syncing general config has no effect unless autocommit is set to `1`.
+The reason is that sync general config will trigger Loesac's restarts.
+So if the configuration wasn't autocommit'd it will be lost.

 Notes: If only the modules (and their config) are synchronised, Leosac will reload them on the fly.
 However, if the general configuration data (network, logger cfg, remote control configuration) are to be synchronized to, Leosac will restart in order to apply the changes.